= a subclass of cartilaginous fishes consisting of all shark and ray

 Frustrated with the limited information available on where to find sharks

-and rays around the world, he created Elasmodiver to share the knowledge
+and rays around the world, Andy created Elasmodiver to share the knowledge

-that he had collected.
+that he has collected.
 He remains the creative force behind the project.

 As well as an